gludemy/pdf-merger/README.md

 ![img](screenshot.png)

-This simple desktop App allow you to merge multiple PDF files into one single file, if a page in any of a PDF file is in landscape view, it will be rotated to be protrait before it been merged.

 This simple desktop application allows you to merge multiple PDF files into a single document.
 If any page within a PDF is in landscape orientation, it will be automatically rotated to portrait orientation before being merged.